 2. Steam the eggs

-- Place the serving bowl in a steamer and cover it with a plate.
+- Reduce the heat to low, place the serving bowl in the steamer, and cover it with a plate.

-- Set the steamer over the pot.
-Reduce to low heat, cover with a lid, and steam for 15 minutes until the eggs are set.
+- Cover with the lid and steam for 15 minutes, or until the eggs are set.

 - Turn off the heat and let the bowl rest in the steamer for 1 minute before removing.